sudar/bulk-delete/readme.md

 ## Changelog ##

+### 2013-05-11 - v3.3 - (Dev time: 10 hours) ###
+* Enhanced the deletion of posts using custom taxonomies
+* Added the ability to schedule auto delete of taxonomies by date
+* Cleaned up all messages that are shown to the user
+* Added on screen help tab

 ### 2013-05-04 - v3.2 - (Dev time: 20 hours) ###
 * Added support for scheduling auto delete of pages
 * Added support for scheduling auto delete of drafts